An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test our method for solving different bilevel optimization problems.
-First, we consider a small-scale example to demonstrate the performance of our method compared with the most relevant method in \cite{akhtar2022projection}.
-Next, we consider the matrix completion with denoising example described in Section~\ref{sec:pre} with synthetic datasets and compare our method with other existing methods in the literature \cite{hong2020two,akhtar2022projection}.
-All the experiments are performed in MATLAB R2022a with Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz.
+In this section, we test our method for solving different bilevel optimization problems and compare it with methods proposed in \cite{hong2020two,akhtar2022projection}.
+All the experiments are performed with Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz.
+Additional numerical experiments are presented in Appendix \ref{sec:additional_example}.